Actinium Pharmaceuticals Inc. [ATNM] Price Aside, ATNM Fundamentals Booming Beyond Compare

 Actinium Pharmaceuticals Inc. [AMEX:ATNM]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to Actinium Pharmaceuticals Inc. [ATNM], the most recently available average analyst rating is from the quarter that ends in 9/29/2019.
-On average, stock market experts give ATNM an Buy rating.
-The average 12-month price forecast for this stock is $0.21, with the high estimate being $4.00, the low estimate being $0.70 and the median estimate amounting to $1.50.
-This is compared to its latest closing price of $0.19.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to Actinium Pharmaceuticals Inc. [ATNM], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 9/29/2019.
+The average 12-month price forecast for this stock is $0.17, with the high estimate being $4.00, the low estimate being $0.70 and the median estimate amounting to $1.50.
+This is compared to its latest closing price of $0.24.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Actinium Pharmaceuticals Inc. [ATNM] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.

-Keep looking out for the next-scheduled quarterly financial results that this company is expected to put out, which is slated to occur on 05/08/2020.
+Stay on the lookout for the next quarterly financial report – the company is expected to release the following results on 05/08/2020.

 Fundamental Analysis of Actinium Pharmaceuticals Inc. [ATNM]